Gov. Jay Inslee’s new PAC raises $112,000 as he ‘actively’ considers presidential run

 - Seattle's big demolition spectacle: How crews plan to pulverize the Alaskan Way Viaduct

-But Inslee pointed to the funeral this week for former President George H.W.
+But Inslee pointed to the funeral Wednesday for former President George H.W.
 Bush, noting two former presidents who sat in the front pew, Jimmy Carter and Bill Clinton, “were pretty much unknown governors of small states” before they ran for president.

 “So this is a wide-open field.
 No one has a lock on this.
 No one has a total crystal ball as to what the nation wants,” Inslee said.
 “But I’ve expressed a vision that is based on both a present recognition of an existential threat to our nation and a track record of economic success and vitality that is based on policies that we know work.
 Because I’ve done it.”